davidfekke/fek.io/src/blog/2021-04-08/using-a-web-view-on-android-still-no-need-for-cordova.md

 # Summary

 We have obviously just scratched the surface on what we can do with WebViews on Android.
-I aintend on doing several more posts on the WebViews on iOS and Android in the near future.
+I intend on doing several more posts on the WebViews on iOS and Android in the near future.